 Many seeds can be started inside in winter, or early spring, while others are planted outdoors right into the garden.
 Want to try starting seeds this season?
 We have them available in-store & in our online shop.
 Here are a few of the most important tips to consider:

 A good weed free light seed starting mix is essential!
 Never ever start seeds in black earth or topsoil.
 These types of soil are too heavy with poor drainage and easily get compacted which suffocates small tender roots.
 Always choose a soil mix specifically for seeding which should contain lots of vermiculite, peat or perlite.
 Wet the soil well ( not soaking wet) before filling your seeds trays or pots.

 Read the Package

 If the package says to start the seeds inside a specific amount of weeks before then be sure to follow those instructions.
-If the directions state they are best planted directly outdoors in spring then listen to them, there’s a reason they went through the trouble to write the growing instructions on the package.
-Gardeners often get stir crazy in winter and want to get their hands in the dirt or think that starting seeds earlier will result in bigger plants.
+If the directions state they are best planted directly outdoors in spring then follow them.
+There’s a reason they went through the trouble to write the growing instructions on the package.
+Gardeners often get stir-crazy in winter and want to get their hands in the dirt or think that starting seeds earlier will result in bigger plants.
 Starting plants too early will only result in long stringy weak plants that are more susceptible to disease.

 Good Light is Key